 Fruit and endocarp.

 Habitat - Bottomland and mesic forests, streambanks, pastures.

 Origin - Native to the U.S.

-Other info. - This vine can be found in the southern half of the state.
+Other info. - This vine can be found in the southern half of Missouri, which represents the far northern extent of the species' distribution.
+Elsewhere it ranges down to the Gulf Coast, and eastward to mid-Kentucky and the western edge of Georgia.
 The plant has a few lookalikes and can be somewhat difficult to identify in the field unless it is in flower.
 The fruits of the plant are also very distinctive, being nearly spherical and about the size of grapes.
 Inside is a hard, tan-colored endocarp shaped like a bowl with a toothed rim.
-The leaves of this species are very thin and wilt as soon as they are picked or hit by hot, direct sunlight.
+This is the structure which gives the plant its common name.
+The leaves of this species are very thin, wilting as soon as they are picked and often when exposed to direct sunlight.

 Photographs taken in the Ozark Scenic Riverways, Shannon County, MO., 6-24-04 (DETenaglia); also at Onondaga Cave State Park, Crawford County, MO, 9-5-2011, 5-28-2012, 6-9-2014, and 9-11-2017 (SRTurner).